 PHIL: I’ll read you the question.
 I’ve heard that you have an office of deaconess at Grace Community Church.
 I also believe there’s a biblical principle that holds that a woman should not be in a position of spiritual authority over a man.
 So how do you explain how the office of deaconess functions?
 Are deaconesses exercising their office over only women?
 It seems like a bit of a tightrope to me, so I would just like to understand better how it works.

-JOHN: In the first place, we don’t– It’s not an office– It’s not an office– It’s not a position [of authority].
+JOHN: In the first place, we don’t…it’s not an office…it’s not an office.
+It’s not a position.
 We simply recognize that some women serve in remarkable and wonderful ways in the life of the church.
 Like Phoebe in Romans 16 who was a woman who was called a deacon.
 You can take the “ess” off it.
 There are women in the New Testament…the word “deacon” means servant.
 We have hundreds of women here who are servants of the church.
 They don’t have authority over anybody.
 They don’t meet, they don’t make decisions, they don’t have committees.
 They don’t have councils.
 They aren’t given problems to solve.
 They serve.